klafl6401/GLuaDocs/source/index.html.md

 removed for obvious reasons which could be used to destroy the game

 ## getfenv
 removed for obvious reasons which could be used to destroy the game

-## setfenv
-removed for obvious reasons which could be used to destroy the game

 ## ReplicatedStorage